bitst0rm-pub/Formatter/README.md

 # Formatter

-Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.<br/>
+Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.
-It also includes other features that are absent in the standard Sublime Text.

 Key features: